LNXSeus/Advancely/README.md

 ***

-## This tracker supports an arbitrary number of advancements, recipes, custom statistics, unlocks, multi-stage goals, manual goals, and custom counters for over 100 Minecraft versions.
+## This tracker supports an arbitrary number of advancements, recipes, custom statistics, unlocks, multi-stage goals, manual goals, and custom counters for over 100 Minecraft versions and is fully speedrun legal based on the [rules](https://www.minecraftspeedrunning.com/public-resources/rules) by only reading from within the
+## `advancements`, `stats` and `unlocks` (_25w14craftmine_) folder of a world that update through pauses.

 ### Built for flexibility, Advancely supports everything from vanilla speedruns to modded adventures and datapacks through the creation of custom templates with a built-in template editor.
 It automatically detects changes in your latest singleplayer world, providing real-time progress updates.